 Use the Waste Wizard to sort your waste properly.

 Corrugated Cardboard Preparation

-Republic Services offers free rear yard service for the elderly and disabled.
+Republic Services offers free collection assistance for the elderly and disabled.

-During holiday weeks, your normal garbage and recycling collection day may change.
+During holiday weeks, your normal trash and recycling collection day may change.
 Collection may occur even though Town Hall is closed.
-Garbage and recycling customers are encouraged to refer to the Holiday Schedule web page 5-7 days prior to a holiday for updated collection schedules and additional information concerning affected Town services.
+Trash and recycling customers are encouraged to refer to the Holiday Schedule web page 5-7 days prior to a holiday for updated collection schedules and additional information concerning affected Town services.